 WELCOME!
 Lori is a resident of Marblehead, graduate of Swampscott High School, and daughter of Lynn.
-She could not be prouder to represent the community that raised her.
-She and her husband Bruce have two daughters who both attended Marblehead Public Schools and have gone on to confidently pursue their passions in biomedical science and politics.
+She is proud to represent the community that raised her.
+She and her husband Bruce have two daughters who both attended Marblehead Public Schools and have gone on to confidently pursue their passions in biomedical science and journalism.

 EDUCATION: Lori received her Bachelor of Science in Accounting from Lehigh University, and a Master in Public Administration from Harvard University’s Kennedy School of Government.

 PROFESSIONAL: Lori has been a CPA for over three decades, running her own practice while counseling small and medium sized businesses.
 She is one of only two CPAs in the legislature.

 LEADERSHIP: As part of MA Speaker of the House Robert DeLeo's leadership team, she currently serves as the House Chairperson of the Joint Committee on Export Development, where she has an eye on growing Massachusetts’ trade and expanding access to new markets for Massachusetts businesses.

 VOLUNTEER COMMUNITY ACTIVISM: Prior to her election to the legislature in 2008, Lori founded two award-winning grassroots public health nonprofits and led the charge to clean up coal ash from the drinking water for 80,000 residents in Salem, Beverly and parts of Wenham.